microsoft/adfsToolbox/eventsModule/README.md

-# AD FS Log Tools
+# AD FS Events Module

 ## AdfsEventsModule Overview

 This module provides tools for gathering related ADFS events from the security, admin, and debug logs, across multiple servers.
 This tool also allows the user to reconstruct the HTTP request/response headers from the logs.

+## Install

+Follow the instructions [here](https://github.com/Microsoft/adfsToolbox#getting-started) to install this module.

 ## Cmdlets in AdfsEventsModule

 This module exposes the following cmdlets:

 1. __```Get-AdfsEvents```__ - Allows you to query servers for ADFS logs.
 Contains options for querying, aggregation, and analysis